operating-systems

 Fetch Policy

-A fetch policy determines when a page should be brought into main memory (RAM) from secondary storage.
+A fetch policy determines when a page is brought into main memory (RAM) from secondary storage.

 Strategies